namthai98/react-js/README.md

  - @tensorflow-models/knn-classifier
 2. ReactJS

-- How I build this app:
+- How I run this app:
 Step 1: Install nodejs
 web: https://nodejs.org/en/download/
 I'm using Linux Ubuntu, so I can use this command: